Agoric/agoric-sdk/packages/governance/README.md

 `makeParamManagerBuilder(zoe)` makes a builder for the ParamManager.
 The parameters that will be managed are specified by a sequence of calls to the builder, each describing one parameter.
-For instance, such a squence might look like this:
+For instance, such a sequence might look like this:

 ``` javascript